 - Whole30 Quiche Lorraine with Hashbrown “Crust”

-- 1 pound Whole30-compliant breakfast sausage (recipe below)
+- 1 pound Whole30-compliant breakfast sausage see below for recipe

-- 1 tablespoon chopped basil (or 2 teaspoons dried basil)
+- 1 tablespoon fresh basil chopped, or 2 teaspoons dried basil

 - 1 pound ground pork